SAP Business One offers four types of Bills of Material (BOM): Production, Sales, Template, and Assembly. Click here learn about how to utilize them.

-An assembly BOM is similar to a sales BOM, as it represents a collection of individual items in a set with a specific price.
+An assembly BOM is like a sales BOM, as it represents a collection of individual items in a set with a specific price.
 Like the sales BOM, you manage the final product as a sales item, not an inventory item.
-Unlike the sales BOM, only the finished product appears in the sales document; the components do not appear as sub-items on the sales order but the components do appear on the pick list for the order.
+Unlike the sales BOM, only the finished product appears in the sales document; the components don’t appear as sub-items on the sales order, but do appear on the order’s pick list.

 A template BOM has no real restrictions—the parent and child can be any item.
-This BOM is usable in both production and sales documents, with the parent item displaying first and components listed below it.
-The components can be replaced with other components or deleted from the BOM and sales document, and quantities can be updated.
+Template BOMs are usable in both production and sales documents, with the parent item displaying first and components listed below it.
+You can replace the components with other components, delete components from the BOM and sales document, and update quantities.

-By leveraging sophisticated business management solutions that facilitate sharing BOMs with engineers or other businesses throughout the supply chain, manufacturers can operate with greater efficiency.
+Manufacturers can operate with greater efficiency by leveraging sophisticated ERP solutions that facilitate sharing BOMs with engineers or other businesses throughout the supply chain.

 Watch our on-demand webinar, Modernizing Your Manufacturing, featuring Joseph Lewis, president and CEO of FlenTek Solutions.